13 Mobile App Marketing Strategies To Maximize Downloads

 You can make the most of your marketing efforts by tracking and attributing downloads so you can learn about and invest in the most successful platforms while making appropriate changes to the ones that aren’t.

-A mobile authentication tool allows you to link your app’s installation to a specific ad type, target audience, or network, allowing you to maximise your marketing efforts.
+A mobile authentication tool allows you to link your app’s installation to a specific ad type, target audience, or network, allowing you to maximize your marketing efforts.
 Adjust, AppsFlyer, and Kochava are some examples of common mobile attribution platforms.

 6. Take Advantage Of Mobile Contact Networks